Left to right: Wil Zeilinger (grandson), Jean Nguyen, and Christel Zeilinger

 This prestigious award is presented annually to a staff member of Berkeley EECS or the Engineering Research Support Organization (ERSO) who exemplifies a spirit of service cheerfully given for the general good.

-The 2024 nomination period is closed
+The 2025 nomination period is now closed.

 Every year, the EECS/ERSO Team 2 community recognizes and celebrates a staff member who has served with excellence for more than three years and who exemplifies a spirit of service cheerfully given for the general good.
 The award comes with a framed certificate and a cash prize, and the winner is unveiled and feted at an annual event.